IBM/surveykong/README.md

 # SurveyKong

 SurveyKong is a free open source NPS, feedback, and general survey tool that allows you to create flexible surveys.
 Anything from basic questions to time-bombed, response limited, advanced logic surveys.
-Surveys can be added to web pages and served to a certain % of your visitors, or you create standalone email campaign surveys.
+Surveys can be added to web pages and served to a certain % of your visitors, or you can create standalone email campaign surveys.

 ## Included/installed Features:
 - Debugging toolbar